NidaulZafar/curriculum/student-manual.md

 **General rules for the tests:**
 - You can only enter the project once you pass the React test.
-- Don’t share the questions and/or answers of your tests with students from your same or other classes.
+- Don’t share the questions and/or answers of your tests with students from the same or other classes.
 We also see this as fraud.
 - You are not allowed to have contact with other people during tests unless indicated otherwise.

 **Grading system:**